2024-01-13 13.53.00.jpg

 Make it “less government-y”

-I wanted to take a different approach to our branding and reimagined how government social could look and feel differently to the public.
+I wanted to take a different approach to our branding and reimagine how government social could look and feel differently to the public.
 Enough of the red, white, and blue.
 No more outdated designs and branding.

 So we asked a simple question: What’s going to make the parent scrolling in the carpool line stop and watch @SecretaryPete’s content?
 What will make them watch our content in their feed?